mcgurk/Controller_adapter_for_NES/README.md

 # Wii Classic Controller to NES.

 Works with normal Arduino with Atmega328P (5V 16MHz).
-I used Arduino Pro Mini.
+I used Arduino Pro Mini (doesn't include USB-port - needs USB-serial adapter for programming).
+Arduino Nano may be better option, because it includes USB-port.

 Lag under 1ms.